December 21, 2012 - Two Suns in the Sky (mirrored) - YouTube: ""

 Carter Wilson, a UC Santa Cruz professor emeritus who has studied Mayan culture, said the Mayans were very good astrologers who had two calendars, the long and short count calendars.
 When those calendars mesh, the dates are considered important, Wilson said.

 "That doesn't necessarily mean anything is going to change," he said.
 "It's amusing; it's been a big tourism boon in Mexico.
-You can't get a hotel room in the Yucatan area.
+You can't get a hotel room in the Yucatan area."But when people ask me about it, I tell them this is about as important to the Maya as the year 2000 was for us," he said.

 Wilson said a confusing thing about Mayan culture, related to prophesy, is that they sometimes talk in future tense about things that already have happened.